top of page

 • one small piece of chocolate/gingerbread man per player

-Place a small gingerbread man on your forehead.
-Try to move the gingerbread man from your forehead to your mouth without using your hands!
+Place a chocolate button/small gingerbread man on your forehead.
+Try to move it from your forehead to your mouth without using your hands!
 Try wiggling your eyebrows, twitching your nose or making different facial expressions to help!
-We have also played this with chocolate buttons which was even funnier because they started to melt and stuck to us!
+When we played this with chocolate buttons, it was even funnier because they started to melt and stuck to us!

 You need: